World dance in London: Global dance styles in the West End

-See the world come to life from the comfort of the West End with tickets to a world-class dance show.
+Experience cultures come to life through world dance from the comfort of the West End with tickets to a world-class show.
 Choreographers from continents far and wide bring their latest routines to the capital’s dance hubs, showcasing the newest talents and dance styles.
 Whether it’s an American dance company taking on the music of a Russian great or an African dance that’s returning to London, you’ll want to see every move up close at these dance shows.

 Want to find out more about where dance shows are performed in London?
 Read our guide to the Peacock Theatre, Sadler’s Wells and the London Coliseum.